NETESOLUTIONS/ERNIE/P2_studies/cc2/distributions/readme.md

 - lognorm_buckets.exe
   - Purpose: compute the Maximium Likleihood Estimator (MLE) parameters for a lognormal distribution.
-  - Compiled C++ program using a modified version of amoeba.h from Numerical recipes in {C}: The art of scientific computing (3rd ed.) by Press, W.H. and Teukolsky, S.A. and Vetterling, W.T. and Flannery, B.P.
+  - Compiled C++ program using a modified version of amoeba.h from Numerical recipes in C: The art of scientific computing (3rd ed.) by Press, W.H. and Teukolsky, S.A. and Vetterling, W.T. and Flannery, B.P.
   - Input arguments:
      - Reads a text file df_freq.csv from the same folder in which the executable resides with no headers, the first column indicating the co-citation frequency and the second column indicating the probability of each frequency, as shown below.
   - Output: